Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Ray-Tracing-Path-Tracing.md

 ![](Images/Path-traced-SSS-Single-sided.png)

-A single-sided surface with no transmission.
+A single-sided surface with Transmission disabled.

 ![](Images/Path-traced-SSS-Double-sided.png)

-A double-sided surface with transmission.
+A double-sided surface with Transmission enabled.

 ### Hair